BogdanChumak96/chi-test-task/README.md

 ## Technologies Used

-The Car List Application can be implemented using either Vanilla JavaScript or the React framework.
+The car list application is implemented using the React framework.

 ## Installation